MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/entities/msdyn_rma.md

 ---
 # msdyn_rma Entity Reference

-Records RMAs for products to be retuned from customers
+Records RMAs for products to be returned from customers

 **Added by**: Field Service Solution<br />